What does Research Show for CBD and OCD

 In fact, that's why antihistamines make you feel drowsy.

-A study compared an SSRI (clomipramine), a benzo (clonzepam or klonipin) and also hydrophenadine (Benadryl - an antihistamine)
+A study compared an SSRI (clomipramine), a benzo (clonazepam or Klonopin) and also Benadryl.

 Both the SSRI and benzo were effective in a percentage of the sufferers.